Skip to main content

 Generic exponentiation function to compute the power of a base raised to an exponent.

-This function template provides a constexpr implementation for raising a base value to a given exponent, supporting any types that allow multiplication and subtraction.
+This function template provides a constexpr implementation for raising a base value to a given exponent, supporting any types that allow multiplication.

-The function recursively multiplies the base by itself exponent times.
+The function iteratively multiplies the base by itself exponent times.
 If the exponent is zero, the function returns one (the multiplicative identity for the type).

 This utility is designed to be lightweight and suitable for embedded environments, where standard library alternatives may be unavailable, less efficient, or not constexpr.